Beam-wi/tritonserver/README.md

     python3 -m pip install --upgrade wheel setuptools python3 -m pip install --upgrade grpcio-tools numpy pillow

-You have confirm the interpreter of python for there is python instead of python3 when install client by default.
+You have to confirm the interpreter of python for there is python instead of python3 when install client by default.
 Check with `ls -l /usr/bin | grep python`.

     $ sudo rm /usr/bin/python
     # Or move to /usr/bin/python.bak